nextflow-io/nextflow/docs/sharing.rst

 --------------------

-When using Nextflow you don't need to write the code to parallelize your pipeline for a specific grid engine/resource manager because the parallelization is defined implicitly.
+When using Nextflow you don't need to write the code to parallelize your pipeline for a specific grid engine/resource manager because the parallelization is defined implicitly and managed by the Nextflow runtime.
 The target execution environment is parametrized and defined in the configuration file, thus your code it's free from this kind of dependency.

 Bootstrap data
 --------------------